 Myanmar was one of my biggest highlights in Southeast Asia.
-This country simply stands out in comparison with its neighbours.
+This country simply stands out in comparison with its neighbors.
 I had a huge crush on the people too.
 Burmese are very friendly.
 They are more than happy to have a quick chat with foreigners so they can practice their English.
 Here’s a useful budget guide proposing an itinerary and my favorite spots!
-This simple and budget guide was made to show you the best of Myanmar.
+This simple budget guide was made to show you the best of Myanmar.
 I’ll be suggesting some itineraries for one, two and three weeks in Myanmar.

-Kindly note that this guide is based on a three week itinerary during the rainy season and the tourism industry is evolving quite fast in Myanmar.
+Kindly note that this guide is based on my own trip – three week itinerary in Myanmar – during the rainy season and the tourism industry is evolving quite fast.
 This post was based on a trip in August 2016.

 A few things you should know about Myanmar:

 - You need a visa to get to Myanmar, which can be done in an embassy or online.
 The electronic visa cost USD50.
 I managed to get mine in less than 24 hours.
 I’d suggest you verify the requirements depending on your nationality.

 - You won’t find a hostel in every city.
 You might have to consider booking a hotel.
 If you’re not traveling alone, you can also share a room with someone to save money!
 Some cities can be a bit more pricey as they are not as touristy as others.
 It is still possible to go on a backpacking trip in Myanmar!